Comparing air conditioning quotes can be difficult due to the different brands and units.

 6. What will be the future running costs of this particular air conditioning unit?

-Air conditioning does add to your home’s electricity consumption.
+Split system air conditioners do add to your home’s electricity consumption.
 Make sure you ask: How much electricity will this new unit use per day?
 What electricity costs per day would you expect?

 7. What is the noise level of the outdoor unit?